Bahrain Travel: All You Need To Know Before You Visit

 Bahrain's penal code punishes sodomy but not consensual same-sex relationships between individuals of the same sex over the age of 21.
 Nevertheless, Wendy's club, a gay bar in Manama, has been around for years.

-At GVC website, we offer travel insurance packages.
 When visiting a strange country, unexpected circumstances could arise and impact your trip.
-Insurance is therefore crucial.
-You will feel more safe with the insurance's benefits, which include medical payment coverage, trip delay and interruption, lost baggage and COVID-19 pandemic protection.
+Insurance is, therefore, crucial.
+You will feel safer with the insurance's benefits, which include medical payment coverage, trip delay and interruption, lost baggage and COVID-19 pandemic protection.

 This Bahrain travel advice is just for you!
 Bahrain extends a warm welcome to visitors, offering the ideal blend of modernism and tradition.